awsdocs/aws-glue-developer-guide/doc_source/add-dev-endpoint.md

 **Tags**
 Tag your development endpoint with a **Tag key** and optional **Tag value**\.
 After tag keys are created, they are read\-only\.
 Use tags on some resources to help you organize and identify them\.
 For more information, see [AWS Tags in AWS Glue](monitor-tags.md)\.
 **Spark UI**
-Enable the use of Spark UI for monitoring Spark applications running on this development endpoint\.
+Turns on the use of Spark UI for monitoring Spark applications running on this development endpoint\.
 For more information, see [Enabling the Apache Spark Web UI for Development Endpoints](monitor-spark-ui-dev-endpoints.md)\.
 **Use AWS Glue Data Catalog as the Hive metastore \(under Catalog Options\)**
-Enables you to use the AWS Glue Data Catalog as a Spark Hive metastore\.
+Allows you to use the AWS Glue Data Catalog as a Spark Hive metastore\.

 **To add a development endpoint \(AWS CLI\)**